Bruzu/docs/index.md

 You can download the image by opening the URL directly in your browser, or point to it with an `img` tag in your web page.

+# API URL structure
+{: .fs-9 }

 All URLs start with `https://img.bruzu.com/?` followed by the parameters that specify image data and appearance.
-Parameters are `elementName.propertyName=propertyValue`  pairs, separated by an ampersand character `(&)`, and parameters can be in any order, after the `?`.
+Parameters are `rootPropertyName=propertyValue` and `elementName.propertyName=propertyValue` pairs, separated by an ampersand character `(&)`, and parameters can be in any order.

 Element names can vary form `a` to `z`, You can specify as many additional elements with properties.